 How EE Might Appear on Your Pay Stub

 EE is a standard code for the employee's share of certain Federal taxes.
-For instance, the amount deducted from your paycheck for Social Security is often designated "Fed OASDI/EE."
-The deduction for Medicare is coded "Red MED/EE."
+For instance, "FICA/EE," meaning the amount deducted from your paycheck for Social Security.
+The deduction for Medicare is coded "Fed MED/EE."
 But because EE is a Federal standard abbreviation, many accounting departments and payroll processing firms also use it for other references to the employee on pay stubs.

 What "EE Clearing" Stands For